Teerapat6509650468/CS360_Project_Fork/README.md

 yarn start
 ```
 **10. Access the Backend and Frontend**
-- Once both the backend and frontend are running, you can access them via your web browser :
+- Once both the backend and frontend are running, you can access them via your web browser.
 - Open frontend :
 ```
 http://<your-ec2-public-ip>:3000